Business & Finance

 Claims Adjuster Salary Overview

-The Claims Adjuster is a sought-after profession in the United States with a median annual salary of $72,200.
-Compensation typically ranges from $42,400 for entry-level positions to $100,800 for experienced professionals in high-demand markets.
+The Claims Adjuster is one of the most important roles in the Business & Finance sector of the US economy in 2026.
+With a median annual salary of $72,200, compensation for this position ranges from $42,400 at the entry level to $100,800 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Claims Adjuster in the US earns between $42,400 and $100,800 per year, with a median of $72,200.